 A grant is a gift (usually of money) given for the common good, with a particular purpose.
 Grants are most commonly made by government and philanthropic organisations to nonprofit organisations, but may also be made to individuals for arts development, research study or start-up business.
 Check out the Grant Glossary here.

 Grants and Assistance – www.business.gov.au/grants-and-assistance

-Business.gov offers help n looking for grants that are applicable to small business in Australia.
+Business.gov offers help in looking for grants that are applicable to small business in Australia.
 While the government generally doesn’t offer funding just to start a business, there may be other forms of assistance available to help you out.

 Philanthropy Australia – www.philanthropy.org.au

 Philanthropy Australia is the national peak body for philanthropy and is a non-profit membership organisation.
 Subscription to either their hard copy or online directory gives you access to a listing of their members which are foundations and trusts which provide funding.

 The Funding Centre provides free help sheets, services, newsletters, books and training to help community groups improve their fundraising abilities and become healthier and more viable.
 It’s the place where not-For-Profits go for funding, apparently!

 Google Alerts is a content change detection and free notification service, offered by the search engine company Google.
 You can add keywords to the service to help you stay alerted to any new grants, funding rounds or tenders that fit into your creative industry!

 GOOD PLACES FOR GRANTS

 Check out the following for some interesting arts and creative industry grants you may not be aware of.
 Also remember to scope out your state or territory government, your local council, and any other sources you can think of!